Jack-XHP/CSC420_proj/README.md

     ```

     IF you want to draw the 2D box on images, add argument `--draw-box`, output will be in /det folder
+    Thanks for the tutorial and code from https://blog.paperspace.com/how-to-implement-a-yolo-object-detector-in-pytorch/

 - get 2D box (ssd): download ssd weights (ssd300_mAP_77.43_v2.pth) from here https://s3.amazonaws.com/amdegroot-models/ssd300_mAP_77.43_v2.pth